zhangjinyangnwpu/LDCR/readme.md

 doi: 10.1109/TGRS.2019.2919938
 ```

 ## tip: we just use spectral information for HSI classification.
-Network structure may have a slightly different for different datasets due to the different spectral dimension.
+Network structures may have a slightly different for different datasets due to the different spectral dimension.